LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i.md

 these were disorders no more,

-and then, they didn’t care
+and then, they didn't care

 to disturb me any time soon,